 03 of 05

 Lovebirds Are One of the Smallest Parrot Species

 While they are true parrots, lovebirds are one of the smallest members of the parrot family.
 On average, most lovebirds fall between 5 and 7 inches in length at maturity, when measured from the beak to the end of the tailfeathers.
 Their small size has worked to push their popularity among those who live in apartments and other small spaces.
 Many of these bird lovers have found it easier to house and care for these little birds instead of attempting to keep a larger parrot species such as a macaw or a cockatoo.

 04 of 05

-It is a widely purported myth that you should never own a solitary Lovebird and that if they are not kept in pairs, they will die of depression.
-While it is true that they are extremely social birds who thrive on interaction and must be socially stimulated, in many cases, it is better for bird owners to keep single Lovebirds.
+It is a widely purported myth that you should never own a solitary lovebird and that if they are not kept in pairs, they will die of depression.
+While it is true that they are extremely social birds who thrive on interaction and must be socially stimulated, in many cases, bird owners should keep single lovebirds.
 This is because these birds breed readily in captivity, and most bird owners are not capable of caring for an entire family of parrots.
 It is also worth noting that birds kept in pairs tend to bond with each other and shun human interaction.
 Those who would like their bird to be affectionate and open to being handled by human hands have found that it's best to keep birds by themselves and devote as much time as possible to playing and socializing with them so that their needs are met.Continue to 5 of 5 below.

 05 of 05